GregUtas/robust-services-core/exe/README.md

 Save an executable in a directory that allows it to locate the [configuration file](/input/element.config.txt).
-When the program starts, it notes the path from which it was launched and searches for the string `rsc/rsc/` on that path.
-The configuration file must then appear as `.../rsc/rsc/input/element.config.txt`.
+When the program starts, it notes the path from which it was launched and searches for `rsc/` upwards on that path.
+The configuration file must then appear as `.../rsc/input/element.config.txt`.
 If it is not found, a warning appears on the console and default values are used for all configuration parameters.